-Subject to certain IRS limits, eligible employees may elect to contribute from 1% to 100% of their compensation.
-Cyclerion contributions to the plan are at the sole discretion of the board of directors.
-Currently, Cyclerion provides a matching contribution of 75% of the employee's contributions, up to \$6,000 annually.
+The Company has established a defined contribution 401(k) Savings Plan which allows eligible employees to contribute from 1% to 100% of their compensation, subject to certain IRS limits.
+The Company's contributions to the plan are at the sole discretion of the board of directors.
+Currently, the Company provides a matching contribution of 75% of the employee's contributions, up to \$6,000 annually.

-Included in compensation expense is approximately \$0.1 million and \$0.2 million related to the defined contribution 401(k) Savings Plan for the three months ended March 31, 2022 and 2021, respectively.
+Included in compensation expense is a de minimis amount and approximately \$0.2 million related to the defined contribution 401(k) Savings Plan for the three and nine months ended September 30, 2022, respectively, and a de minimis amount, and approximately \$0.5 million for the three and nine months ended September 30, 2021, respectively.